Lenovo shoots for style with its Google-equipped Smart Display

 Hands-on impressions

 During a hands-on demo, Lenovo's screen looked good in action.
-A Google rep pulled up a live feed from a Nest Cam (£131.99 at Amazon.co.uk), sent directions to his phone, made a video call to his mom through Google Duo and asked for cooking directions.
+A Google rep pulled up a live feed from a Nest Cam, sent directions to his phone, made a video call to his mom through Google Duo and asked for cooking directions.
 When he needed clarification on a step while cooking, he asked for it, and Google pulled up a Youtube video showing how it was done.

 The Lenovo Smart Display also has a couple of extra touches to help with privacy.
 The mute button was expected, as all Google Home smart speakers have one.
 Lenovo's cam also has a physical shutter you can slide over it.